Illustration of a bodybuilder doing long-muscle-length shoulder training for his side delts.

 Resting Length

-The next thing to consider is that our muscles are able to produce the most contractile force at their resting length—the length of our muscles when we’re standing in a relaxed position.
-So if the sticking point of the lift is around that point, we’re stronger, able to lift more weight, and able to generate more mechanical tension.
+The next thing to consider is that our muscles can produce the most contractile force at their resting length—the length of your muscles when you’re standing in a relaxed position.
+So if the sticking point of the lift is around that point, you’re stronger, able to lift more weight, and able to generate more mechanical tension.
 That’s great for building muscle.

 Illustration of a man doing the barbell bench press.

-If we consider a lift like the bench press, the sticking point is when our upper arms are horizontal, which puts our chests at resting length, which is where it’s able to generate the most contractile force.
+If we consider the bench press, the sticking point is when our upper arms are horizontal, which puts our pecs at resting length, where they’re able to generate the most contractile force.
 That’s great.
 That’s a great strength curve for building muscle.

 Passive Tension

-But there’s another key factor at play here, too.
+Passive tension might also play a role, maybe.
 As we’ve just covered, the main way that we produce force with our muscles is by actively contracting them, producing active tension.
 But our muscles also behave somewhat like elastics.
-When we stretch them, they pull themselves back towards their resting length.
+When you stretch them, they pull themselves back toward their resting length.

-This extra tension is called passive tension, and it means that we’re also quite strong when our muscles are stretched.
-Perhaps more importantly, when we combine active tension with passive tension, then we have more overall mechanical tension on our muscles, stimulating more muscle growth.
+This extra tension is called passive tension, and it means you’re also quite strong when your muscles are stretched.
+When you combine active tension with passive tension, you have more overall mechanical tension on your muscles, stimulating more muscle growth.

 Greg Nuckols, MA, did a good job of explaining the mechanistic evidence in Monthly Applications in Strength Sport: